fyh828/gemini/README.md

 * To indicate alignment type:
    * `greedyMatching` (default value): an annotation in the first file will correspond to at most one annotation in the second file, and vice versa, the matching of annotations in the first and second files is done with a greedy algorithm trying to match the closest annotations first
    * `maxMatching` : an annotation in the first file will correspond to at most one annotation in the second file, and vice versa, the matching of annotations in the first and second file is done optimally using a maximum matching algorithm in bipartite graphs
+* To generate a CSV file which contains the result:
+   * `-CSV` : the CSV file will be created at the current folder.